-Description: Specifies the name of the log describing the vertical positioning error of the well path.
-The uncertainty is the standard deviation.
+Description: Specifies the name of the log describing the TVD measurement uncertainty.
+The measurement uncertainty is the standard deviation.
 The units are determined by <z-unit>.
-If the uncertainty log in a well is missing the uncertainty is assumed to be zero.
-The positioning error is by default correlated.
-The default correlation can be modified using <variogram-distance> and <variogram>.
+If the measurement uncertainty log in a well is missing, the uncertainty is assumed to be zero.
+The TVD measurement uncertainty is correlated along the well path.
+The correlation is determined by the stiffness of the measurement uncertainty which is specified by <z-stddev-stiffness>.
+See Section 8.5.1 for more details.